Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Pottery Barn Cameron Roll Arm Sofa 4.2/5 Structured support, strong build, space-friendly proportions Not a deep-lounge sit, cleaning depends on upholstery choice, heavy to move Upright sitters, smaller rooms, couples who prefer a tidy silhouette
+Cameron Roll Arm Sofa 4.2/5 Supportive sit, strong build, room-friendly proportions Not built for deep lounging, cleaning depends on upholstery choice, heavy to move Upright sitters, smaller rooms, couples who prefer a tidy silhouette

 Final Verdict

-After two weeks of daily use, the Pottery Barn Cameron Roll Arm Sofa read as a structured, supportive seat that stays composed.
-The polyester-wrapped cushions lean firm, and the 20" seat height made standing up easy in real life.
+In our two weeks of daily testing, the Pottery Barn Cameron Roll Arm Sofa felt structured and steady rather than plush.
+The polyester-wrapped cushions leaned firm, and the 20-inch seat height made it easy to sit down and stand up without that low, sinking feeling.

 Who It’s For: